 - 1. Access the SIL Analysis into which you want to copy an Instrumented Function. - 2.
 In the left pane, select +, and then select Copy Existing.
+The Search window appears. - 3.
+In the upper-right corner of the window, select \bigcirc .
+A list of Instrumented Functions appears. - 4.
+Select the Instrumented Function that you want to copy, and then select OK.
+A window appears, displaying a list of related families and records. - 5.
+Select all the families whose records you want to copy, and then select Done.

-4. Select the check box that corresponds to the Instrumented Function that you want to copy, and then in the lower-right corner of the window, select OK.
+Note: When you select a family, all the records of the family are copied.

-A copy of the Instrumented Function is created, and listed in the left pane.
+A copy of the Instrumented Function is created and listed in the left pane.

-- 5. If needed, select the copied Instrumented Function, and modify the values in the available fields. - 6.
-In the upper-right corner of the datasheet, select 🛅.
+- 6. If needed, select the copied Instrumented Function, and modify the values in the available fields. - 7.
+In the upper-right corner of the datasheet, select ...